- Computer Science

 Biology is the study of the basic characteristics of living things.
 The course begins at the molecular level and systematically progresses through increasing levels of biological organization, ending with a study of humans and their environment.
 Students develop laboratory skills and techniques through regularly scheduled, discovery-oriented experiments.

 This course follows the outline of the chemistry course, but it covers the material in greater depth and with greater mathematical sophistication.
 To be admitted to the course, students must have demonstrated superior ability and work ethic in their current science class.
+Departmental approval, including the approval of a student’s current science teacher, is required for enrollment.
+Algebra II w/ Trig must be completed or concurrent.

 This course introduces students to scientific ways of viewing the world around them.
 Topics include elementary mechanics, light, electricity, and magnetism.
 Students develop laboratory skills and techniques through regularly scheduled, discovery-oriented experiments.

 Forensic Science is a semester elective that covers basic biological and chemical techniques used to solve crimes.
 Problem solving is emphasized.
-Students work in teams to design experiments and reach conclusions by applying the scientific method to empirical evidence.
+Students work in teams to conduct experiments and reach conclusions by applying the scientific method to empirical evidence.
 Biology and chemistry are prerequisites.

 During this semester-long course, students are trained to think like scientists in the context of ongoing biomedical and environmental research projects.
 Students will learn to execute techniques commonly used in cellular and molecular biology labs such as molecular cloning, PCR and quantitative PCR, protein expression systems, bioinformatics, and mammalian cell culture.
 Students learn to conduct a robust literature review, compose the basic elements of a scientific paper, present scientific data clearly in graphs and tables, and propose and develop a basic research plan.
-Upon completion, eligible students will have the opportunity to pursue Research: BioMedical or Environmental.
-To be admitted to the course, students must have completed chemistry and demonstrate a superior work ethic in all academic areas.
+Upon completion, eligible students will have the opportunity to pursue Research: Biomedical or Environmental.
+To be admitted to the course, students must have completed or be enrolled in chemistry and demonstrate a superior work ethic in all academic areas.
 Departmental approval is required for admission.

 This semester-long course allows students to hone the hands-on skills that were introduced in Molecular Methods or Engineering Design.
 Students will further their proficiency in techniques associated with molecular and cell biology, engineering design, or advanced computing and begin to work independently.
 Upon approval of their research proposals, students are expected to begin work on their projects.
 This course is rigorous and requires a high level of dedication and self-motivation.
 Students must be ready to display their work at the Baylor Science and Engineering Symposium in May.
 To be admitted to the course, students must have demonstrated superior ability and work ethic in all academic areas.
 Molecular Methods or Engineering Design are prerequisite.
 Departmental approval is required.